What do Things Cost in Coimbra, Portugal?

 The average wage in Portugal is about $12,000 per year.
 A tour guide told me that it’s common to see companies offering openings for recent college graduates offering 500e per month!
 The minimum wage here is 400e a month, in Spain, it’s 1000e.
 Gas sells for around E1.50 per liter, which translates to just under 7.50e a gallon, a lot less than the 7.75e you find in France and $8.50 in the UK.
 For a decent two-bedroom apartment in Porto, the big city in the north, it’s around $350.
 Here in Coimbra though, with so many students you can expect to pay 500e.

 You can get a nice lunch with three courses for 12-15 euros.
 A dessert, a coffee, or a beer usually costs e1.
 We saw many places where soup was just 1.25e and one place where a shot and a beer cost 1.50e.

 The unemployment rate here is 16.5 percent, so many of the graduates of Coimbra university may have to follow their brethren by seeking work in Brazil, UK, or even in Angola.
-We met a women in Lisbon whose husband works in Angola and there is very little hope he will get a similar job in Lisbon.
-She might move there some day.
+We met a woman in Lisbon whose husband works in Angola and there is very little hope he will get a similar job in Lisbon.
+She might move there someday.

 Despite the gloomy outlook, people in Portugal enjoy life and take time to take it easy.
 Nobody surfs the web in cafes or works on the weekends unless they’re in tourism.
 Find out the incredible Joanine Library in Coimbra.